perlmaster/perlstuff/README.md

-run-query.pl - run a query on a mysql database table find-class.pl - Find *.class files in directories and jar files specified by CLASSPATH follow.pl - resolve symbolic links until you get to the final path
+run-query.pl - run a query on a mysql database table find-class.pl - Find *.class files in directories and jar files specified by CLASSPATH follow.pl - resolve symbolic links until you get to the final path tput-size.pl - use the tput command to determine the size of the terminal

 the other files in this repository are files that are "required" by the above named scripts